StephenCleary/blog-stephencleary-dotcom/blog/_posts/2021-01-07-asynchronous-messaging-1-basic-distributed-architecture.md

 A bit of a side note, here: I primarily develop in the .NET stack these days (for the backend, at least).
 So some of my details will discuss ASP.NET-specific technologies and solutions.
 However, the general problem and solution is applicable to **all** technology stacks.
 I'll call out the ASP.NET-specific parts as I cover them.

-So first, I'd like to describe how this problem usually manifests, and then I'll discuss the solution.
-Sorry for the somewhat repetitive nature in this first "problem" section; I fully admit that I'm primarily writing this section for Google.

 ## The Problem

 The problem usually manifests in a desire to **return early** from an HTTP request.
 So, once the request has been received, the developer wants the server-side API application to **not wait** for the processing to complete, and instead send the response back immediately.